antonio708763/HaaS-platformV2/stacks/reverse-proxy/README.md

 - Traefik is mandatory for all client standard services.
 - Services should not expose raw ports unless required for debugging.
-- Stacks must join the `proxy` network.
+- All stacks must join the `proxy` network.
-- DNS must be standardized.
+- DNS naming must follow `docs/domain-and-dns-standard.md`.
 - No secrets committed into GitHub.
-- Traefik config must be documented and reproducible.
+- Reverse proxy config must be documented and reproducible.
+- Traefik should remain minimal and stable.

 ---